Updated: June 14, 2018

 Timeline and R22 phase out progress in 2018

 In 2003, the phase out of R22 production and imports launched.
 By the beginning of 2010 the production and import of R22 was reduced.
-However, servicing current, existing equipment is still permitted if there is an available supply of R22.
+However, servicing current, existing equipment is still allowed as long as there is an available supply of R22.
 To confirm the public’s compliance with the new law, all sales of R22 must be acquired by a certified technician.
 Production and import of R22 will be continually reduced by law until 2020, when all production and import will be eliminated.
-Only recycled R22 refrigerant will be obtainable to service existing air conditioners after 2020.
+Only recycled R22 refrigerant will be available to service existing air conditioners after 2020.